jrozy/jrozy.github.io/blog.md

 I'll try to keep this blog user-friendly.
 And hopefully it stays user-friendly for people that don't currently work with me.

+31-01-2023 Arriving too early

+So today I've managed to pair up the late departure from the first week of work with early arrival today.
+It's good to learn when your office building opens and closes within the first month of working there, right?
+And I had to learn both the hours the hard way.
+At least the security guard was nice to me and let me in before 8am :D

+I also was supposed to have a meeting today, but then one of my supervisors got sick and the other one assumed that means the meeting is cancelled.
+Fortunately I was annoying enough for him to reschedule it 4 hours later and we got it done.
+The unfortunate part was the fact that I haven't really done a thing in these 4 hours, unless you count putting together puzzles in the building's chill room as doing a thing.
+Well nothing work related that is.
+I prepared for the meeting though and did some paperwork, so it isn't the worst day ever.
+In fact it's probably better than most of my meeting days.
+Oh also, today was my first not completely miserable meeting day, so that's gotta count for something.

 30-01-2023 Many many problems

 Don't worry, it's not real-life problems.
 It's research